 To be eligible for financial assistance for the upkeep of a privately sourced psychiatric assistance dog the entitled veteran will have to undergo the same application process as is undertaken by a person who is applying for a new psychiatric assistance dog under the Program.

-They will need to be assessed by a medical health professional and meet all of the criteria set out in the Treatment Principles and the RAP National Guidelines.
+They will need to have been assessed by a medical health professional and meet all of the criteria set out in the Treatment Principles and the RAP National Guidelines.

 MERITS REVIEW